littlemicrowave/ME-based-emotion-classifier/README.md

 ### Stage 4.
 Demo app

 At this stage we take the winner architecture model and build an app which uses the preprocessing pipeline from [Stage 2](#stage-2-preprocessing).
-The app should get the input video stream (for instance webcam), preprocess input frames, feed them into the model, and render the AU predictions in real-time.
+The app should get the input video stream (for instance webcam), preprocess input frames, feed them into the model, and render the AU/emotion predictions in real-time.
 This stage especially utilizes achievements of previous stages.

 **Stage output**